DPanel-dev/docs/docs/en-US/install/source.md

 ## Docker is not installed on the system

-If Docker is not installed on system, after starting the DPanel, you can configure the default remote Docker server through [Multiple Environment Management](/manual/system-env).
+If Docker is not installed on system, after starting the DPanel, you can configure the default remote Docker server through [Multiple Dockers Management](/manual/system-env).

 ### Install docker-cli command

 DPanel depends on docker and docker compose (docker-compose) commands.
-If you don't have docker engine installed, you need to install these client command components manually, according to the system you use [add Docker software source](https://docs.docker.com/engine/install/debian/).
+If you don't have docker engine installed, you need to install these client command components manually, according to the system you use [Add Docker software source](https://docs.docker.com/engine/install/).

 Install the docker-cli client command component.